10 Delicious Spinach and Rice Recipes for Every Occasion | Easy & Flavorful

 2. Add rice and stir for another minute.

-3. Pour in tomato juice, cover, and simmer for 40–45 minutes.
+3. Pour in tomato juice, cover, and simmer for 40-45 minutes until rice is tender.

-4. Stir in spinach just before serving.
+4. Stir in spinach just before serving for vibrant color and freshness.

-Spanish smoky spinach rice
+Smoky Spanish spinach rice

 3. One-Pan Coconut Curry Spinach Rice